lucasburlingham/Minetest-0.4.17.1-Client/README.md

  Download the clients which are right for your machine:
  <ul>
         <li><a href="https://github.com/lucasburlingham/Minetest-0.4.17.1-Client/blob/master/Minetest-Macosx-0.4.16.0.app.zip">Mac OS X                 Client (Version 0.4.16 zip file)</a>
+         Please Double Click this File to open.
         </li>
         <li>
                 <a href="https://github.com/lucasburlingham/Minetest-0.4.17.1-Client/blob/macosx/minetest-0.16.0-client-macosx.pkg">Mac                        OS X Client Easy Installer (Version 0.4.16)</a>
+         Again, Please Just Double-Click this file to open.
+Follow the instructions.
+It will as for an administrator password.
         </li>
         <li>
                 <a href="https://github.com/lucasburlingham/Minetest-0.4.17.1-Client/blob/master/minetest-0.4.17.1-win64.zip">Windows Client (Version 0.4.17)</a>
+         <code>Go to /Mintest-0.4.17.1-win64/minetest/bin/</code> and double click the <code>minetest.exe</code> file to open.
         </li>
         <li><a href="https://downloads.minetest.org/minetest-0.4.17.1.tar.gz">Android (Version 0.4.17)</a>
   </li>